Getting to Zero

 We set key community milestones beginning with achieving a quality By-Name List to ensure reliable, real-time and consistent data from which to measure progress.
 Once communities have a quality By-Name List, they can use that data to improve performance and reduce homelessness toward functional zero chronic homelessness.

-Building on the momentum of our 20,000 Homes Campaign, our goal is to help a core group of leading communities end chronic homelessness – a first step on the path to eliminating all homelessness in Canada
+Building on the momentum of our 20,000 Homes Campaign, our goal is to help a core group of leading communities end chronic and veteran homelessness – a first step on the path to eliminating all homelessness in Canada

-By supporting a leading group of Canadian communities to end chronic homelessness and by focusing our efforts on those Canadians in the most urgent need across a broad range of populations (including youth, women, veterans, Indigenous Peoples and rough sleepers) we intend to prove that reversing the lethal trajectory of homelessness in Canada is possible by and to achieving rapid success.
+By supporting a leading group of Canadian communities to end chronic and veteran homelessness and by focusing our efforts on those Canadians in the most urgent need across a broad range of populations (including youth, women, veterans, Indigenous Peoples and rough sleepers) we intend to prove that reversing the lethal trajectory of homelessness in Canada is possible by and to achieving rapid success.

 Is it really possible to end homelessness?